References

 Without references, you'd have to copy content between folders or open a different workspace.
 References let you stay in one workspace and pull what you need.

-Once added, the agent can:
+With either mode, the agent can:

 Your references are yours.
 They don't sync to your teammates when the workspace folder is shared.
 Each person decides which external folders to pull into their own setup.